 For example, I always check my home airport of Oakland down to Orange County for last-minute Disneyland vacations.
 Here is what the search results look like for me using this tool.
 Lots and lots of August availability at the $49 sale fare and even more at $69.

 5. Always Be Planning for the Next Big Sale

 Even if you can’t take advantage of the current fare sale, I want you to be ready for the next one!
 I always am and want to share my secrets for how you can do that too.

 First, always have a healthy stash of Southwest points in your Rapid Rewards account.
 One easy way to earn points is getting the Southwest Rapid Rewards credit card from Chase.
-The card regularly has big signup bonuses for new customers and, of course, you earn on all spending you put on the card (2x for Southwest spending!).
-Apply using my referral link for the Plus version of the card HERE ($69 annual fee, currently offering 40,000 points in signup bonuses for spending $1000 on the card in 3 months time).
+These cards regularly have big signup bonuses for new customers and, of course, you earn Rapid Rewards points on all spending you put on the card (2x for Southwest spending!).
+The three card options include:

 Second, always make sure you are earning points for all the travels you are already doing.
 So many family travelers forget to sign their kids up for frequent flyer accounts.
 You and everyone in your family – even babies! – can have a Rapid Rewards account.